Did Humans Walk the Earth with Dinosaurs? Triceratops Horn Dated to 33,500 Years

 Top left: Relief carving at Angkor Wat, Cambodia (1186 AD).
 Top Right: Textile from Nazca, Peru (700 AD).
 Bottom: Tapestry in the Chateau de Blois (1500 AD)

-However, even more intriguing is the discovery of soft tissue in dinosaur fossils.
+Even more intriguing than the results of the C-14 dating on the Triceratops bone is the discovery of soft tissue in dinosaur fossils.
 In the March 2005 issue of Science, paleontologist Mary Schweitzer and her team announced the discovery of soft tissue inside a 68-million-year-old Tyrannosaurus rex leg bone from the Hell Creek Formation in Montana, a controversial finding considering scientists had thought soft tissue proteins degrade in less than 1 million years in the best of conditions.
 After recovery, the tissue was rehydrated by the science team and testing revealed evidence of intact structures such as blood vessels, bone matrix, and connective tissue.